Ravi7000/sora-clone/README.md

 A modern web application that replicates the functionality and design of Sora AI, built with Next.js, TypeScript, and Tailwind CSS.

-## Features

-- 🎨 Modern and responsive UI design
-- ⚡ Fast and efficient performance with Next.js
-- 🎭 Smooth animations using Framer Motion
-- 📱 Mobile-friendly interface
-- 🎯 Type-safe development with TypeScript
-- 🎨 Beautiful styling with Tailwind CSS
-- 📦 State management with Zustand
-- 🔄 Real-time updates and interactions

 ## Tech Stack

 - **Framework:** Next.js 15